-I think a character on SNL coined the term “Stinkin’ Thinkin” and I took it up as a motto of the negative chatter that liked to buzz inside my head.
-Its the kind of thinking that is circular.
+I think a character on SNL coined the term “Stinkin’ Thinkin” and I took it up as a motto of the negative chatter that likes to buzz inside my head.
+It’s the kind of thinking that is circular.
 I also call it ruminating.
-An idea (a lot of times incorrect) will get stuck in my head.
-Learning to turn ignore that Stinkin’ Thinkin’ and replace it with positive thoughts has made a world of difference in how I view myself and others.
+An idea (most times incorrect) will get stuck in my head.
+Learning to ignore that Stinkin’ Thinkin’ and replace it with positive thoughts has made a world of difference in how I view myself and others.
+Part of what I use on Stinkin’ Thinkin’ is called Cognitive Behavioral Therapy (CBT).
+I’ve learned how to spot when my thoughts are distorted…presenting a picture that isn’t altogether accurate.

 - over-generalizing; the tendency to view situations as all or nothing.
 “Since my hair looks like crap, my whole day will be bad.”